jox51/Stat_Arb_Course/README.md

 Requires PyDrive2 and pygsheets.
 Will need to create to separate secret json files for both.
 Follow access instructions on their repo to get required JSON access files for both.

+For PyDrive and pygsheets, when setting up API access tokens, set redirect URI's to "http://localhost:8080/".
+This allow you to only go through authentication prompts once and then afterwards it will grant access automatically.

 PyDrive2:
 https://github.com/iterative/PyDrive2